byui-cse/cse251-course/week03/teach.md

 # 03 Teach: Word Search

-## Instructions

-**Face-to-face** students will complete this activity in class.

-**Online students** should arrange for a one hour synchronous meeting to work through the activity together.

 ## Overview

 [Word Search](https://thewordsearch.com/) puzzles are fun to play.
 You will be speeding up a word search program.